 Strips are pricier than others.
 Might not be worth it to some due to minor problems with the strips being improperly recognized by the device.

 Basic, affordable, and easy to use.
-Has a large screen that's easy to read.
+Features a large screen that's easy to read.
 Users are happy about the reasonable price of the test strips.
-Backed by a five-year warranty.

 Calibrating it can be challenging, but it must be done for accurate results.
 Doesn't test ketones.

 Fast readings and easy-to-use meter.
 Portable size makes it easy to carry in your purse or pocket.
 Detailed instructions.

 Not as accurate as some of its competitors, and the screen can be hard to read.
 Test strips are a bit pricey.